 This means that if your cat is suffering from a viral infection, there is little reason to worry because your cat’s immune system will usually deal with it within a day or two.
 If this fever lasts for more than 3 or 4 days and is accompanied by the previously mentioned symptoms, however, a checkup with your vet is necessary.
 Bacterial infections almost always have accompanying symptoms, like swelling or an injury, and are usually easy to diagnose.

 There is anecdotal evidence that warmer ears in your cat may be due to an ear infection of some kind or possibly ear mites.
+Bacterial ear infections almost always have accompanying symptoms, like swelling or an injury, and are usually easy to diagnose.
 That said, this temperature rise is more likely due to your cat’s constant scratching and rubbing.
-Lastly, a build-up of earwax or an external blockage can decrease ventilation in your cat’s ear canal and possibly raise the temperature of your cat’s ear.
+Lastly, a build-up of earwax or an external blockage can decrease ventilation in your cat’s ear canal and possibly cause an infection that raises the temperature of your cat’s ear.
 Again, this will be accompanied by redness, swelling, constant fussing by your cat, and even discharge and not isolated warmth on its own.

 There is evidence that your cat’s ears may feel warm to the touch if they are overly stressed.
 This could be from moving to a new house, a new pet in the home, or any drastic changes to their lives.